PaDPaF: Partial Disentanglement with Partially-Federated GANs: Partial Disentanglement with Partially-Federated GANs

-As for $p_i(\*y|\*x)$, we enforce the independence of $\*y|\*x$ from $i$ via a split of private and federated parameters.
-This split should influence the mechanism of the generative latent variables $\*z_i^c$ and $\*z_i^s$ of $\*x$, so that $\*z^c$'s generative mechanism becomes increasingly independent of $i$ as we run federated averaging on it, while $\*z^s$'s generative mechanism is private and depends on $i$.
-The causal model we assume is shown in \cref{fig:causal2}, and the idea of the independence of mechanisms is inspired by \cite{gresele2021independent}.
+We enforce the independence of $\*y|\*x$ from $i$ in $p_i(\*y|\*x)$ via our model construction and split of private and federated parameters.
+This split influences the learned generative mechanism $\*z^c,\*z^s \to \*x$.
+The generative mechanism from $\*z^s \to \*s$ is private and dependent on $i$, while the generative mechanism from $\*z^c,\*s \to \*x$ is also dependent on $i$ but becomes independent as we run federated averaging.
+The causal model we assume is shown in \cref{fig:causal2}.